Fact: Trees and shrubs planted in strategic locations can cool your house in the summer, and provide shelter from winter winds.

 Fact: Homemade compost enriches the soil and recycles yard and kitchen leftovers.

 Getting started: Mix some "greens" with some "browns," add ample air and moisture, and mix in a serving of microorganisms.
 The result: dark, organic compost—a natural fertilizer and soil enhancer.
 Get the basics with DEP's guide to home composting.
-Composting is extra easy using a rotating-barrel composter, like Compostumbler or try composting with worms.
+Composting is extra easy using a rotating-barrel composter, like Compostumbler.

 Fact: A rain barrel stores water for the garden and lessens the destructive surge of runoff after a storm.